-Mitchells & Butlers plc is a member of the FTSE 250 and runs some of the UK's best-loved restaurant and pub brands including All Bar One, Harvester, Toby Carvery, Browns, Vintage Inns and Sizzling Pubs.
-Our vision is to run businesses that guests love to eat and drink in, and as a result grow shareholder value.
+Mitchells & Butlers plc is a member of the FTSE 250 and runs some of the UK's best-loved restaurant and pub brands including All Bar One, Browns, Harvester, Miller & Carter, Nicholson's, Sizzling Pubs, Toby Carvery and Vintage Inns.

 Find every Mitchells & Butlers announcement, and presentation at our Information Centre.

-Mitchells & Butlers is the leading operator of restaurants and pubs in the UK.
+Mitchells & Butlers is a leading operator of managed restaurants and pubs in the UK.
 It listed on the London Stock Exchange in April 2003 and is a member of the FTSE 250.
-Its restaurants and pubs have some of the highest average sales and profits per site in the industry and it operates the best portfolio of brands in the UK, with a focus on growth in the eating-out market.
+Its restaurants and pubs have some of the highest average sales and profits per site in the industry and it operates the best portfolio of brands in the UK.

-The total eating and drinking out markets have a combined value of £75bn.
-Mitchells & Butlers operates c.
-1600 predominantly UK managed freehold pubs.
-Overall, there are c.
-50k pubs in the UK.
+The total eating and drinking out markets have a combined value of around £80bn.
+Mitchells & Butlers operates c.1,800 predominantly UK managed freehold pubs, 3.5% of the total 51,000 pubs in the UK.

 The Board is responsible for ensuring compliance with the Combined Code and recognises the importance of good corporate governance in creating a sustainable, successful and profitable business.
 This includes reviewing internal controls, ensuring that there is an appropriate balance of skills and experience represented on the Board and maintaining relations with shareholders.